Monique Owens: 2022 city council walkout and First Amendment lawsuit

-Missing financial disclosures
+Ethics board decision on missing financial disclosures

-On December 13, 2022, the Eastpointe Board of Ethics voted 3-0 (with one abstention) to verify an ethics complaint against Owens which alleged that she had failed to file annual financial disclosures required under the city's ethics ordinance.
+On December 13, 2022, the Eastpointe Board of Ethics voted 3-0 (with one abstention) to verify a resident's ethics complaint against Owens which alleged that she had failed to file annual financial disclosures required under the city's ethics ordinance.
 At the time of the complaint, Owens had not filed a disclosure form since 2017.

 On January 30, 2023, the Ethics Board directed the city manager to issue a formal letter to Owens requesting that she submit her annual disclosure statements for 2021 and 2022 within 30 days.
 The board was unable to take action for missing disclosures prior to 2021 due to the ordinance's statute of limitations.

-Criminal charge
+Criminal charge for COVID grant fraud

 On March 9, 2023, Owens was arraigned on a felony charge of false pretenses in 41B District Court.
-The Macomb County Prosecutor's Office alleged that she fraudulently applied for a COVID relief grant and received $10,000 from the program.
-Owens is accused of fraudulently stating that her business was 51 percent or more owned by veterans and had 100 or more employees.
+The Macomb County Prosecutor's Office alleged that she fraudulently applied for a COVID relief grant for her business and received $10,000 from the program.
+Owens is accused of fraudulently stating that her business was 51 percent or more owned by veterans and had 100–249 employees.
 The warrant authorization request stated that Owens “has never served at any capacity in any of the armed forces, and according to state unemployment records has zero employees other than herself".